woodger/harp/readme.md

 #### class Harp

+The class implementation is based on the `builder` design-pattern.

 #### constructor: new Harp(selector | node)

 - `selector` <[String](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)> a string containing a selector like CSS expression to match elements against.